-The following year Pauszek decided to publish pieces of music presented during Warsaw Electronic Festival with the addition of a few new compositions in the album “Distracted”.
+The following year Pauszek decided to publish pieces of music presented during Warsaw Electronic Festival with the addition of a few new compositions in the side project album “Distracted”.

 The idea of the album is to connect electroacoustic and experimental music with ambient and some IDM influence, which consequently gives the essence of experimental approach to modern electronic music.

-As a way of promoting the album Pauszek gave a concert during Warsaw Electronic Festival at the National Art Gallery ZACHĘTA in Warsaw and in the club MÓZG in Bydgoszcz in June 2006.
+As a way of promoting this music, Pauszek gave a concert during Warsaw Electronic Festival at the National Art Gallery ZACHĘTA in Warsaw and in the club MÓZG in Bydgoszcz in June 2006.

 In 2008, a Chinese record company We Play!
 Records released premiere material recorded and produced by Tomasz Pauszek together with Dickson Dee – a music producer from Hong Kong.
-The album “8 Rooms” was the result of supranational cooperation of Poland and China within ChoP project.
+The second side project album, called “8 Rooms”, was the result of supranational cooperation of Poland and China within ChoP project.
 The project was initiated by a Chinese musician Zen Lu and Polish experimental artist Grzegorz Bojanek in 2006.
 A few pieces from the album were played during the concert SUMMER WAVE in Mandala Club in Warsaw.

-October 10th 2009 was the day of the release of the “X-Space Odyssey” album by a Polish label Generator.
-This record is about exploration of space and the human mind.
+October 10th 2009 was the day of the release of the “X-SPACE ODYSSEY”.
+Recorded for International Year Of Astronomy, the album`s theme is the exploration of space and the human mind.
 The title is taken from a famous novel by Arthur C. Clarke but the pieces are all about a journey into your inner self through places, time, mind, thoughts, feelings and emotions.
 Human being is a mystery that is why the title includes a mysterious letter “X”.

 June 6, 2009 Pauszek once again gives a concert in Warsaw’s Mandala Club as a part of Warsaw Electronic Festival.
-The concert entitled MUSIC FOR STARS AND UNIVERSE, devoted to International Astronomy Year was as well a way of promoting the new album X-SPACE ODYSSEY.
+The concert entitled MUSIC FOR STARS AND UNIVERSE, devoted to International Astronomy Year was as well a way of promoting the new album.

 2010 – 2015